They’re called cannibals in spite of the fact that they do not eat their own…

 Learn more about our shipping a car services

-Hyundai itself is just now pointing out that the Azera’s whole cross-section of competitors only compete for about 600,000 sales per year, which is a stretch.
-That’s less than 5% of the U.S. new vehicle market.
+Hyundai itself is just now pointing out that the Azera’s whole cross-section of competitors only competes for about 600,000 sales per year, which is a stretch.
+That’s less than 5% of the U.S. new-vehicle market.
 What’s worse, Hyundai’s U.S. boss, John Krafcik, says half of these sales go to fleets, not the most desirable type of sale.
 And Hyundai’s sales chief, Dave Zuchowski, says Hyundai hopes to grab 15,000 of these sales in what, for the Azera, will be an abbreviated 2012.

 Continuing to look at German automakers, Porsche’s Cayman R is, objectively, a better car than a basic 911 and it’s $15,800 cheaper.
 Granted, the Cayman R was aptly-timed, released just as Porsche finished with one 911 and cranked up another.
 The Chevrolet Camaro ZL1, a riotous example of Chevrolet’s entry-level muscle car, is more than $4000 more expensive than the basic version of Chevrolet’s high-end sports car, the Corvette.

 Way down the price ladder, a look at American small cars reveals that Chevrolet’s subcompact Sonic, in top of the line LTZ trim, is a few dollars more than Chevrolet’s compact Cruze LT.
 Over at Kia, the boxy and stylish Soul has an MSRP of $300 above the MSRP of the curvaceously stylish Kia Rio 5-door.